-There is no obligation under the Constitution for Directors to hold shares in the Company, although all Directors have share interests as disclosed.
-Details of Directors' shareholdings are shown in the Directors' Report on page 5 of the Annual Financial Report.
+There is no obligation under the Constitution for Directors to hold shares in the Company, although most Directors have share interests as disclosed.
+Details of Directors' shareholdings are shown in the Directors' Report on page 28 of the Annual Report.